pixelpapercraft/pixel-papercraft-generator-builder/src/tools/minecraft-block/README.md

 Recent versions of Minecraft block textures are in asset folder `assets\minecraft\textures\block`

-Copy the directory containing the block textures into a the `textures-original` and rename it, such as
+Copy the directory containing the block textures into a the `blocks-textures-original` and rename it, such as

 ```
-textures-original/minecraft-1.17.2
+block-textures-original/minecraft-1.17.2
 ```

 Then run the command: